washingtonpost/ans-schema/docs/proposals/2019-02-08 - Fallback Content Elements.md

 Realistically though, given momentum and the frequent use of raw_html now, I am not sure that this answer would be tenable, so the proposal is a version of this that is more backwards compatible.

 ## Does there need to be multiple alternatives by name?
 Couldn't it just be one list?

+_EDIT: Changed to this suggestion based on feedback_

 Yes, that would definitely solve the issue we are having, but my thinking was that the naming would be a signal as to the capabilities desired by these alternatives.
 In the proposal `basic` here suggests that you only need to be able to support ANS elements to render this alternative.
 In the example in the previous question `browser` signifies that it should be rendered in a browser-like environment.